 Throw in a chilled-out soundtrack and regular updates, and you’ve got a recipe for a game that you’ll keep coming back to time and time again.
 I know I do.

 RollerCoaster Tycoon Classic

-Did you ever play any of the games in the RollerCoaster Tycoon series?
-Released nearly two decades ago, you played the part of an amusement park owner, designing the perfect combination of rides, facilities, and experiences to keep your customers happy and the money rolling in.
-Or evil roller coasters that terrified their riders and make them throw up all over the park.
+Your job was designing the perfect combination of rides, facilities, and experiences to keep customers happy and money rolling in.
+Or making evil roller coasters that terrified their riders and make them throw up all over the park.
 I know which one I went for.

 Throw in all the other parts of the game, from footpaths to food and drink stands, dozens of different kinds of rides (including water-based ones), hiring and firing staff, and trying to turn a profit, and you’ve got a game that’ll likely stay installed on your phone or tablet for years.

-Developed by old-school RPG fans, it’s received consistent, major updates ever since it first came out, and thankfully stays away from the annoying pay-to-win approach of many of its competitors.
+Developed by old-school RPG fans, it’s received consistent, major updates ever since it first came out.
+Even better, it stays away from the annoying pay-to-win approach of many of its competitors.

 If you enjoyed any of the Diablo games, you’ll be in your element here.
 Choosing to play as a warrior, bounty hunter, or mage, you battle a vast array of enemies to gain experience and level up, opening chests to get gold, gems, and equipment along the way.

 The Battle of Polytopia